orpillasam/Crystal-Game/README.md

 # Crystal-Game

+UCI Full Stack Web Development 24 week Boot Camp 9/25/17 to 4/7/18

+Homework #4 - Easier Assignment

+Assigned: 10/21/17

+Due: 10/28/17

 Our first assignment using jQuery.
 After the psychic game and Game of Thrones Hangman, this was a relatively easy assignemnt, finishing this on my first night.
 I did not style this game since I wanted to focus my attention on the harder assignment, which was much more difficult.
+I will come back with a version two which will be styled, with possible new features.

+At this point, I am feeling much more comfortable with JS and jQuery.
+It is now a matter of learning all the capabilities of of the language and putting it to use.